getify/monio/MONADS.md

 A key aspect of the snippet is the `Maybe`'s `fold(..)` call, which folds down to either a fallback `IO` value if the shipping address was missing, or the computed `IO` holding the valid shipping address, and then `chain(..)`s off whichever `IO` was folded to.

 Again, Foldable is distinct from monads.
 But I think this discussion illustrates how useful it is when paired with a monad.
-That's why it's a *honored friend*.
+That's why it's an *honored friend*.

 ### Concatable (Semigroup)

 Concatable, formally referred to as Semigroup, is another interesting friend of monads.
 You won't necessarily see it used explicitly all that often, but it can be useful, especially when using `foldMap(..)` (which is an abstraction over `reduce(..)`).

-**Monio** choosed to implement Concatable as the `concat(..)` method on its monads.
+**Monio** choose to implement Concatable as the `concat(..)` method on its monads.
 That name is not required by the type, of course, it's just how **Monio** does it.

 The basic idea here is that a value type is "concatable" if two or more values of it can be concatenated together.
 For example, primitive, non-monad value types like strings and arrays are concatable, and indeed they even expose the same `concat(..)` method name: